esby-space/esby-space/README.md

 # hello! thank you for stopping by ^_^

-## Introduction
+## introduction
 - 👋 Hi, I’m @esby-space!
 - 👀 I’m interested in space exploration, computer science, physics, math, languages, and learning in general!
 - 🌱 I’m currently learning too many things.
 There's not enough time...
 - 🚀 I like to dream big, come dream with me!!

-## About me
+## about me
-i'm 16 years old and a high school student! i started learning how to code about march of 2020, currently mostly self-taught (though I have taken a short machine learning course), but I am very slow learner \>\_\>
+i'm 16 years old and a high school student! i started learning how to code about march of 2020, currently mostly self-taught (though i have taken a short machine learning course), but i am very slow learner \>\_\>

 github is much confusing, sorry if i did wrong things

+## currently learning in cs
+- HTML/CSS (mostly comfortable, but takes a long time)
+- Javascript (ok, but a lot to learn)
+  - math problems
+  - creating web based tools for other projects
+  - visualization and explanations
+- p5 / processing (just started)
+- Python (comfortable, but still learning)
+  - designing basic machine learning models
+  - very basic natural language processing
+- Java (learning)
+  - a text-based adventure game

 <!---
 esby-space/esby-space is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.